 His mouth dropped as he listened to me.
 Finally, he spoke.

 “Those were from you?”
 I could tell by the look on his face he was stunned.
-He started to say something else, but stopped.
+He started to say something else but stopped.
 Suddenly, he turned and fled through a gate leading out to the driveway.
 I watched as he walked down the sidewalk.
 I was going to follow him, but I felt too embarrassed.
 What was left to be said?
 I had made a fool of myself, and there was nothing I could do to change things.

 Dejectedly, I walked over to a lounge chair and sat down.
-I laid back and closed my eyes.
+I lay back and closed my eyes.
 I opened them when a shadow blocked the sun from my eyes.
 I peered up and saw Maryanne grinning at me.

 “Hi, Garrett,” she said sweetly as she sat down on the side of the chair.
 “Are you having a good time?”